California oil and gas industry

 The California oil and gas industry has been a major economic and cultural component of the US state of California for over a century.
 Oil production was a minor factor in the 19th century, with kerosene replacing whale oil and lubricants becoming essential to the machine age.
-Oil became a major California industry in the 20th century with the discovery on new fields around Los Angeles and the San Joaquin Valley, and the dramatic increase in demand for gasoline to fuel automobiles and trucks.
+Oil became a major California industry in the 20th century with the discovery of new fields around Los Angeles and the San Joaquin Valley, and the dramatic increase in demand for gasoline to fuel automobiles and trucks.
 In 1900 California pumped 4 e6oilbbl, nearly 5% of the national supply.
 Then came a series of major discoveries, and the state pumped 100 e6oilbbl in 1914, or 38% of the national supply.
 In 2012 California produced 197 e6oilbbl of crude oil, out of the total 2375 e6oilbbl of oil produced in the US, representing 8.3% of national production.
-California drilling operations and oil production are concentrated primarily in Kern County, San Joaquin Valley and the Los Angeles basin.
+California drilling operations and oil production are concentrated primarily in Kern County, San Joaquin Valley and the Los Angeles Basin.

 There is also some offshore oil and gas production in California, but there is now a permanent moratorium on new offshore oil and gas leasing and new oil platforms in both California and federal waters, although new wells can be drilled from existing platforms.
 These restrictions were imposed after the 1969 Santa Barbara oil spill released oil into the Pacific Ocean.
 As of 2022, California produced less than 25 percent of the crude oil used statewide, and the majority of its crude oil was imported from Ecuador, Saudi Arabia, Iraq, and Colombia.

 In September 2024, California passed new laws allowing cities, counties, and local voters to block construction of new oil and gas wells in their communities, increasing requirements to plug and clean up idle oil and gas wells, and prohibiting the operation of oil and gas wells located in an oil field within the Baldwin Hills Conservancy in Inglewood.